santoshpanda1995/portfolio/README.md

 Co-Sponsored by IEEE UP Section), organized by the Department of ECE and CSE, R.K.G.I.T, Ghaziabad, U.P., India (2023).
 *  4th IEEE International Conference on "Computing, Communication, and Intelligent Systems" organized by Dept.
 Of CSE, Sharda School of Engineering and Technology, Greater Noida, Uttar Pradesh (2023).

+## FDP/workshop/short term course attended
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Semantic Intelligence: Applications and Perspectives" from 2020-9-26 to 2020-9-30 at **NIT Kurukshetra.**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-12-15 to 2020-12-19 at **NIT Mizoram.**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Block chain" from 2020-9-14 to 2020-9-18 at **NIT Raipur.**
+* AICTE Training And Learning (ATAL) Academy Online Elementary FDP on "Cultivating Excellence in Implementation of Computation-al Science for Scientific and Technological Innovations" from 2021-06-14 to 2021-06-18 at **NIT Rourkela.**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-10-5 to 2020-10-9 at **Central University of Tamil Nadu.**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-10-12 to 2020-10-16 at **GGU, Bilaspur (C.G.)**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Internet of Things (IoT)" from 2020-11-14 to 2020-11-18 at **IIT Goa.**
+* AICTE Training And Learning (ATAL) Academy Online FDP on "Cyber Security" from 2020-12-7 to 2020-12-11 at **NIT Arunachal Pradesh.**
+* DST SERB Sponsored FDP on Biomedical Signal Analysis and Machine Learning (BSAML), from 11th to 15th January 2021 at **NIT Calicut.**